Tracking E-commerce with gtag.js

 };

-window.addEventListener('load', viewItem);
+window.addEventListener("load", viewItem);

 The code block is defining the viewItem function which fires an event in Google Analytics through the gtag function.
 The purpose of this event is to track when a user views a particular item on the website.
+The function uses the gtag function to fire an event with the following parameters:

 The viewItem function is executed once the entire window is loaded through the window.addEventListener function which listens for the load event.